 - Hide or show the Live Caption icon in volume control.

-When media is playing, Live Caption uses more battery.
-Live Caption automatically turns off in battery saver mode.
+When you’re on calls or when you play media, Live Caption uses more battery.
+Live Caption turns off automatically in Battery Saver mode.

 Other notes about Live Caption:

 - Live Caption isn't intended for calls with more than one other person.

 - During calls, if you mute your side during the captions disclosure announcement, the announcement is muted.
 Make sure that the other person knows that captions are on.